JuliaClimate/Notebooks/page/index.md

 This page presents a series of [Julia](https://julialang.org) notebooks (see [Pluto.jl](https://plutojl.org)) that demonstrate [JuliaClimate](https://github.com/JuliaClimate/) packages working in concert together and within the broader Julia package ecosystem.

-Users should be able to replay these notebooks either on a local computer or in the cloud (see [this section](#Miscellaneous) at the bottom of the page for directions).
+Users can replay and interact with the notebooks on a local computer or in the cloud.
+See the [How-To](#howto) and [cloud](#cloud) sections at the bottom of this page for directions if you are interested in these options.

 \end{section}